pcminer-tools/pcminer/README.md

      - a file "<ConfName><year>.html" providing the HTML source code for that year of that conference as provided by DBLP.
      - a file "<ConfName><year>-pc.txt" providing the list of PC members.

-       The name of each PC member must match the name and middle initials as they are used in DBLP (otherwise, get duplicate entries will appear in the UI).
-Note that special characters in people's names need to be encoded (see [here](http://www.w3schools.com/tags/ref_entities.asp)
+       Important: *The name of each PC member must match the name and middle initials as they are used in DBLP* (otherwise, get duplicate entries will appear in the UI).
+Note that *special characters in people's names need to be encoded* (see [here](http://www.w3schools.com/tags/ref_entities.asp)
        for a list of HTML character codes).
 For example, you'll need to encode a lowercase 'a' with an umlaut as '&auml' or '&#228'.